aiwithjustin/medicaremastery/README.md

 4. Stripe webhook creates entitlement record
 5. Success page polls for entitlement confirmation
 6. Automatic redirect to program app with preserved session

+## Authentication Flow

+The platform uses centralized authentication where all login functionality is handled on the program app.
+See [LOGIN_FLOW.md](./LOGIN_FLOW.md) for detailed information about the login flow and session management.

 ## Deployment